wp-plugins/cointent/readme.txt

 == Frequently Asked Questions ==

 = What is CoinTent? =
-CoinTent is a digital wallet service that allows consumers to painlessly purchase quality content for tiny prices (down to $0.05) without having to subscribe.
+CoinTent is a digital wallet service that allows publisher to sell content how they want to, Subscriptions, Limited Access Pass, or a la carte for prices as low as $0.05

 = How does CoinTent work? =

-Publishers integrate the CoinTent plugin and determine what content to sell and how much to sell it for.
+Publishers integrate the CoinTent plugin and determine at what price and how they want to sell their content.
 This displays the button that allows users to pay for content.
 To purchase content, end consumers with an account can purchase content with one click.
 End consumers without an account can sign-up for an account and fund their wallet while staying on your website, and then continue to purchase content.

 = What does the plugin handle? =